 Western science is discovering the amazing effects of Bacopa (Bacopa monniera), an herb well known to the traditional Ayurvedic healthcare of India.
-In Ayurveda, Bacopa has long been used as a treatment for memory disorders, anxiety, and thyroid health.
-As a “medhya rasayana,” this small herb sharpens the intellect, with positive impacts on the mind and brain.
-According to Acharya Charaka, Ayurveda’s “father of medicine” (300 BCE), Rasayana therapy improves the nutritional status of the body, leading to the formation of better cells and tissue qualities that can sustain aging and stress.
+In Ayurveda, Bacopa has long been used to support memory, stress response, cognitive health, and thyroid health.
+As a “medhya rasayana,” this small herb helps sharpens intellect, with positive impacts on the mind and brain.
+According to Acharya Charaka, Ayurveda’s “father of medicine” (300 BCE), Rasayana therapy improves the nutritional status of the body, supporting the formation of healthy cells and tissue that can sustain aging and stress.

 It takes focus, memory skills, and great attention to memorize and recite great passages of lengthy Hindu sacred hymns and scriptures, and Bacopa may be the reason for the success of sages and students in accomplishing this feat through the ages.
 Bacopa is considered so esteemed that it is often referred to as Brahmi, after Brahma, the creator god of the Hindu pantheon.